joulev/blog/posts/learning-next-js-part-1-how-i-started.md

 Of course, when one came to the Vercel website, knowing about Next.js is inevitable.
 Once again, I saw the word "React".
-But more importantly, since HTML-CSS-JS that I knew was all client-side, I was looking for more server-side tools, and I saw the word "server rendering".
+But more importantly, since HTML&ndash;CSS&ndash;JS that I knew was all client-side, I was looking for more server-side tools, and I saw the word "server rendering".
 It settled it.
 I determined that Next.js was a tool I must learn.